deepgenerativemodels/notes/introduction/index.md

 * What is the objective function $$d(\cdot)$$?
 * What is the optimization procedure for minimizing $$d(\cdot)$$?

-In the next few set of lectures, we will take a deeper dive into certain families of generative models.
-For each model family, we will note how the representation is closely tied with the choice of learning objective and the optimization procedure.
+In the next few lectures, we will take a deeper dive into certain families of generative models.
+For each model family, we will note how the representation relates to the choice of learning objective and the optimization procedure.

 Inference